Narayana-Royal/House_Price_Prediction/README.md

 > As in our approach, the user gives gata of sqft and other parameters like numer of bhk,number of bath,location.

-> To get the user input I build a simple website using html css and javascript which helps to connect to the server.
+> To get the user input I have built a simple website using html css and javascript which helps to connect to the server.

 > This data is uploaded to the server and server is connected to the backend where our saved models are present which will return price of the house.